StevenMayher/432-2022/classes/class09/README.md

 1. I updated the [Course Notes](https://thomaselove.github.io/432-notes/), mostly fixing typos, so be sure you're looking at the 2022 edition.
 Any mistakes you find there can be reported to us through Piazza.
 2. [Feedback on Project A proposals is here](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/feedback1.md), along with my comments on [your titles](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
     - Those of you needing to submit a revision, please submit your revised proposal, including R Markdown, HTML, raw data, and Rds (cleaned data) to Canvas in the **Project A Proposal Revision** assignment by 9 PM tonight (Tuesday 2022-02-08.)
-    - I am caught up on reviewing revisions through Canvas as of 11 AM today.
+    - I am caught up on reviewing revisions through Canvas as of Noon today.
 I'll catch up further later today and again early tomorrow.
 3. There is a [Minute Paper after Class 09](https://bit.ly/432-2022-min-09) due Wednesday 2022-02-09 at noon.
 4. An **Answer Sketch for Lab 2** is now available on our Shared Drive.
 5. Several good essays from **Lab 1 Question 3** (about Jeff Leek's book) are now posted to our Shared Google Drive in the **Lab 01 Materials** section, and also as separate notes on Piazza.
 Please feel encouraged to add to the discussion of these pieces on Piazza, if you have any thoughts.